-A Regulatory Impact Statement (RIA) has been prepared in connection with the preparation of ASA 2015-1 Amendments to Australian Auditing Standards.
-The RIA has been cleared by the Office of Best Practice Regulation (OBPR).
+A Regulatory Impact Statement (RIA) will be prepared in connection with the preparation of ASA 2017-2 Amendments to Australian Auditing Standards.
+The RIA is expected to be cleared by the Office of Best Practice Regulation (OBPR).

 STATEMENT OF COMPATIBILITY WITH HUMAN RIGHTS